You are viewing the global institutional website

 SDGs 3, 4, 5, 8, 10, 11, 16 and 17 identified as methodological reference framework.

-This page is updated as new alliances are formalized, nodes enter implementation and institutional processes under development are resolved.
+This page is updated as new alliances are formalized, chapters enter implementation and institutional processes under development are resolved.
 Each new claim is published with its documentary source.
-Program indicators —participants, workshops, training hours, beneficiaries— will be published as each node is activated, with its verification methodology.
+Program indicators —participants, workshops, training hours, beneficiaries— will be published as each chapter is activated, with its verification methodology.

 See impact indicators (framework page)